K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Problem definition

 An competent engineer constructing a house in Japan, seeks a solution to organize his construction progress tracking.
-Currently he manually documents each build session with photos and descriptions, leading to disorganization and difficulty in accessing specific information.
+Currently he manually documents each build session in a spreadsheet with photos and descriptions, leading to disorganization and difficulty in accessing specific information.
 Orginally the client has been taking a photo then writing a brief description.
 However over time the client has just taken photos without writing descriptions planning to go back in the future and write a decription.
 This also makes it very difficult to find photo/reciepts for differant parts of the house.
 This has led to a overwellming number of photos without decriptions creating an unorganised system.
 Reciepts have also been piling up making it hard to track the total expenses for each project within the house.
+Addd in appendix about meeting.